How do we teach Rights Respecting at this School?

 Everyone has the right to have their opinion listened to

 As a Rights Respecting School these are some of the things we have been up to!

 Playtime charters, lunchtime charters set up

 Eco schools club

-Mrs Ngadeu’s husband went to Cameroon to help set up a new school there.
-St. Mary’s children donated lots of stationery to this school in Cameroon.
+St. Mary’s children donated lots of stationery to help set up a new school in Cameroon.

-We worked with Samaritan’s Purse to send 73 Christmas gift boxes to children overseas who would otherwise not get a present at Christmas.
+We work with Samaritan’s Purse to send Christmas gift boxes to children overseas who would otherwise not get a present at Christmas.